loicrouillermonay/BSA2021_Google/README.md

 ### 5.3 Lingorank Web App

 The UI has been improved and now displays the perceived difficulty of each word by the model.
-The difficulty levels of words are usually low and far from the predicted difficulty of the sentence because this process does not take into account the relationship between the words.
+The difficulty levels of words are usually low and far from the predicted difficulty of the sentence because this process does not consider the relationship between the words.

 ### 5.4 Next steps

-The next steps are to train a few different versions of the models to send to AIcrowd to see potential improvements in our score, improve the UI by adding a tab to visualize the intensity of cognates within a sentence, adjust the project according to the evaluation criteria and prepare the final presentation.
+The following steps are to train a few different versions of the models to send to AIcrowd to see potential improvements in our score, improve the UI by adding a tab to visualize the intensity of cognates within a sentence, adjust the project according to the evaluation criteria and prepare the final presentation.

 ## 6. Last Milestone : Conclusion of the project & General administrative information